-14.2 Statistics Dashboard
+14.3 Statistics Dashboard

-The platform's administration interface (described in Section 4) provides a simple graphical overview of the most important system health indicators, such as memory usage, load averages and disk usage.
+The platform's administration interface (described in Section 4) provides a graphical overview based on Grafana of the most important system health indicators, such as memory usage, load averages and disk usage.
 VoIP statistics, such as the number of concurrent active calls, the number of provisioned and registered subscribers, etc. is also present.

-14.3 External Monitoring Using SNMP
+14.4 External Monitoring Using SNMP

-14.3.1 Overview and Initial Setup
+14.4.1 Overview and Initial Setup